UPPMAX/uppmax4DL/docs/exercises.md

 ???+ question "Install with pip"

-    - Install with numpy==pip on Rackham and use sftp to get it to Bianca.
+    - Make a virtual environment (confer this [tutorial](https://uppmax.github.io/R-python-julia-HPC/python/isolated.html) with python/3.8.7 on Rackham and install numpy==1.18.1 and matplotlib==3.1.3.
+Use sftp to get it to Bianca.

     ??? tip "Answer"
         <https://uppmax.github.io/bianca_workshop/pip>